Academic appeals

 • The Chair of the Mitigating Circumstances Board

-The Academic Standards Team will review your appeal and determine whether or not there is evidence of the permissible grounds.
-You will be notified of their decision within 20 working days of receipt of the appeal via e:Vision in the Academic Appeals Area.
+Academic Standards will review your academic appeal and determine whether or not there is evidence of the permissible grounds.
+You will be notified of the decision within 20 working days via your academic appeal task in e:Vision.

-Where it is determined that the appeal does present evidence of the permissible grounds, it will be sent to either the Chair of the Progression and Award Board or Chair of the Mitigating Circumstances Board for further investigation.
+Where it is determined that the academic appeal does present evidence of the permissible grounds, it will be sent to either the Chair of the Progression and Award Board or the Chair of the Mitigating Circumstances Board for further investigation under Stage 2.
 The Chair shall decide one of the following:

 • Uphold the appeal on the basis that a material irregularity has occurred and modify the Board’s original decision as appropriate